nyazitaj/CaCestCool/README.md

   - node server.js

 In order to restart the server automatically with any changes in the project files are made, I installed **Nodemon**:
-  - cd ..
-(Comme to the root)
   - npm install -g nodemon
   - OR npm install nodemon
+  - cd backend
-  - nodemon backend/server.js
+  - nodemon server.js

+Axios
+  - npm install axios